-Performing Arts at Eastern Ranges School is one of the specialist subjects offered to every student across the school and offered with reference to the Victorian Curriculum.
+Performing Arts at Eastern Ranges School is one of the specialist subjects offered to every student from Foundation to year 10 across the school and offered with reference to the Victorian Curriculum.

 Students experience different creative mediums such as drama, dance, music, games and song.

 The classes are prepared around the Victorian Curriculum.
 Performing Arts covers a range of different areas within the curriculum in particular personal and social capabilities.